Vincent-Charbonnier/Udacity_Data_Engineering/Data Modeling/Project 1 - Data Modeling with PostgreSQL/README.md

 ## Project Template
 In addition to the data files, the project repository includes 7 files:
-1. create_tables.py *drops and creates the tables.
+1. create_tables.py: drops and creates the tables.
 You must run this file to reset the tables before each time you run the ETL scripts.
-2. etl.ipynb *reads and processes a single file from song_data and log_data and loads the data into the tables.
+2. etl.ipynb: reads and processes a single file from song_data and log_data and loads the data into the tables.
 This notebook contains detailed instructions on the ETL process for each of the tables.
-3. etl.py *reads and processes files from song_data and log_data and loads them into your tables.
+3. etl.py: reads and processes files from song_data and log_data and loads them into your tables.
 This file has been created based on the ETL notebook.
-4. test.ipynb *displays the first few rows of each table to let you check the database.
+4. test.ipynb: displays the first few rows of each table to let you check the database.
-5. test.py *displays the first few rows of each table to let you check the database.
+5. test.py: displays the first few rows of each table to let you check the database.
-6. sql_queries.py *contains all the sql queries, and is imported into the last three files above.
+6. sql_queries.py: contains all the sql queries, and is imported into the last three files above.
-7. README.md **provides the project's description.
+7. README.md: provides the project's description.

 ## Try the project
 To try the project, open a terminal and run the following: